puppets-epic-show-theatre/puppet-nexus_rest/README.md

 ## Requirements ##

 The module doesn't have any dependencies on other Puppet modules.
 But it is using Ruby libraries that may not be contained in the default installation.
-Currently, the following libraries are expected to exist - the module won't install or manage them in any way (see the Gemfile for more information):
+Currently, the following libraries are expected to be installed; the module won't install or manage them in any way (see the Gemfile for more information):

 * json